-UPDATE 2-British ministers expected to back new Heathrow runway
+UPDATE 3-British ministers back new Heathrow runway, lawmakers vote to follow

-* Lawmakers will then vote on policy within 21 days
+* Lawmakers to debate then vote on policy within 21 days

 * Heathrow could still face legal challenges